Services for Schools

 Please contact me to further discuss your needs.

-I am a qualified postgraduate counsellor, based in the Kirklees Local Authority , registered with the British Association of Counselling and Psychotherapy.
+My name is Laura Schofield and I am a qualified postgraduate counsellor, based in the Kirklees Local Authority and registered with the British Association of Counselling and Psychotherapy.
 As a member of the BACP I work within their Ethical Framework and am professionally supervised.
 I am experienced in counselling children and adults.

 As an integrative therapist I tailor the way I work with my clients depending on their needs.
 Very often children and young people find it difficult to verbalise their feelings and I am qualified to work creatively using a variety of materials to support the counselling process.